-Wood Badge is conducted over two, three-day weekends scheduled about a month apart.
-The first course begins early Friday morning and runs through early evening on Sunday during each weekend.
-The second course begins early Thursday morning and concludes early Saturday evening during each weekend.
+Wood Badge is conducted over two, weekends scheduled about a month apart.
+The first weekend begins early Friday morning and runs through early evening on Sunday.
+The second weekend begins early Saturday morning and concludes early Sunday evening.
 Your patrol will have one or two meetings scheduled at your convenience between weekend sessions.

 Where is Wood Badge held?

 The course will be held at the Baden Powell Scout Reservation - Camp Shands located at 1453 Baden Powell Road, Hawthorne, FL 32640.